Shingles, also known as herpes zoster, is an infection caused by the varicella-zoster virus, the same virus that causes chickenpox.

 • the time it took for blisters to stop forming

-After recovery, shingles can trigger a painful nerve condition on the areas where the blisters appeared.
-This nerve pain is called postherpetic neuralgia (PHN) and can last for weeks, months, or even years.
+Some people use acupuncture to manage a complication of shingles called postherpetic neuralgia (PHN), which triggers a painful nerve condition in the same location as the blisters.
+This nerve pain can last for weeks, months, or even years.

-The CDC reports that 10 to 18 percent of people who get shingles are likely to get PHN.
-If you get it, you’ll feel it in the areas where you had shingles.
+The CDC reports that 10 to 18% of people who get shingles are likely to get PHN.

 In 2014, researchers noted that nearly 140 studies had used acupuncture to help manage PHN within the past 5 years.
 Other studies have shown that acupuncture may be effective at managing pain related to PHN as well as improving quality of life.